toshitehdev/greenfield-docs/src/guide/introduction/ecosystem-player.md

   proposing, verifying and finalizing blocks.
 - [Become A Storage Provider](../greenfield-blockchain/cli/storage-provider.md): SPs store the objects' real data, i.e. the payload data. and get paid by providing storage services.
-- [Store Data](../greenfield-blockchain/cli/storage.md): store and manage your data in a decentralized way, control and own it all by yourself.
+- [Control Your Data](../greenfield-blockchain/cli/storage.md): store and manage your data in a decentralized way, control and own it all by yourself.